 Unfortunately, for every successful PES scheme, there are scores of failures and near misses, and much debate about what works and what doesn't.
-These issues are high on the agenda at the upcoming June Global Katoomba Group Meeting, and over the next two months we'll be focusing on water-based PES schemes: the history, the theory, the practice, the successes, and the challenges.

 Trading Water: Quantity and Quality

 The Kyoto Protocol has put the trading of greenhouse gas emissions and offsets on everyone's radar, but emissions trading actually began decades before the Kyoto Protocol was signed.
 The US Environmental Protection Agency's (EPA) Emission Trading Program started in 1974, and allows a limited exchange of emission reduction credits for five air pollutants: volatile organic compounds, carbon monoxide, sulfur dioxide, particulate matter, and nitrogen oxides.